violetgrass/middleware/README.md

 - Focused on a overhead free execution pipeline
 - Stay generic (otherwise ASP.NET Core pipelines would be the choice)
+- Use Case 1: Dispatch incoming events to processing functions (e.g. from message queue)
+- Use Case 2: Extension Points in Software

 ## License